In this article, I am going to discuss different methods how to propagate Begonia maculata.

 It is certainly not recommended to cut your stems unnecessarily.

-It’s vital to ensure that you have at least one small node branching from your stem.
-Or else, one or two small leaves will also do great for your propagation.
+Ensuring that you have at least one small node branching from your stem is vital.
+Or, one or two small leaves will also do great for your propagation.

 With this particular plant, it is not necessary that you cut below the node.

-You can cut the stem anywhere you like, keeping in mind that you have a reasonable height of branch that you can use for propagating.
+You can cut the stem anywhere you like, considering that you have a reasonable height of the branch to propagate.

 While cutting below the node is always the best idea because leaves usually cluster around the nodes; leaves grow almost everywhere in this plant.

-Therefore, you do not have to be very worried about cutting the stem precisely below the nodes.
+Therefore, you do not have to worry about cutting the stem precisely below the nodes.

 Step 3: Place the Cutting in a Jar